 Here's what I currently use, screenfetch-style.

-From here on I did the usual steps.
+I really just did the usual steps here.

 Blacklisted my Vega using vfio-pci: